matejcik/microwallet/README.rst

 You can use microwallet as a highly scriptable CLI, or you can use it as a library in your Python application.

+Microwallet currently requires an **unreleased version of Blockbook**.
+You can use your own instance, or wait for gradual rollout of the required features in the upcoming weeks.

 .. _Trezor: https://trezor.io
 .. _Blockbook: https://github.com/trezor/blockbook